Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Resolution test

 The results obtained with and without scaling of the parameter $h$ (corresponding to the last two rows in the table) exhibit significant differences.
 In this specific case, removing the scaling of $h$ results in the best convergence.
 This finding confirms that the broadening of the smooth interface between the stream and the CGM is responsible for the discrepancy observed in Fig.~\ref{fig:A1_Mass_all}.

-In conclusion, our analysis indicates that all simulations, except for the MHD simulations in the Disrupting regime ($\xi \gg 1$), demonstrate good convergence with relative errors below a few percent.
-Although the MHD simulations in the Disrupting regime have relative errors up to $7\%$, achieving convergence for this particular case may not change qualitatively alter the conclusion drawn in this paper.
+In conclusion, our analysis indicates that all simulations, except for the MHD simulations in the {\it disrupting stream} regime ($\xi \gg 1$), demonstrate good convergence with relative errors below a few percent.
+For the MHD simulations in the {\it disrupting stream} regime, the fact that the simulations do not yet fully converge may change within $7\%$ percent the quantitative conclusion of our work for this particular case.